Joylan/id9222ieeela/README.md

 # Source Code and Resources for the Paper ID 9222 - Journal IEEE Latin America Transactions

-This repository contains the source code, resource, dataset link and results from paper "**MACIEL J.M, SOUZA G.C, ZALEWSKI W., LEDESMA J.J.G., ANDO JUNIOR O. H. Optimizing Solar Irradiance Prediction: Feature Selection for All-Sky Image Processing Using a Hybrid Prediction Method (PAPER ID 9222).
-IEEE Latin America Transactions, 2024.**
+This repository contains the source code, resource, dataset link and results from paper "MACIEL J.M, SOUZA G.C, ZALEWSKI W., LEDESMA J.J.G., ANDO JUNIOR O. H. Optimizing Solar Irradiance Prediction: Feature Selection for All-Sky Image Processing Using a Hybrid Prediction Method (PAPER ID 9222).
+IEEE Latin America Transactions, 2024.".

 The source code is made available to encourage scientific reproducibility and to facilitate further research in solar irradiance prediction using all-sky images.